-4.3.2 Problems that have been faced in the course of implementation of internal control systems in nansana municipal council.
+4.6.2 Problems that have been faced in the course of implementation of internal control systems in equity Bank (U) Ltd.

 No internal control systems, however elaborate, can by itself guarantee efficient administration and completeness and accuracy to the records nor can it be proof against fraudulent collusion, especially on the part of those holding positions of authority and trust.
 This implies that there are certain factors that could undermine the effective operation of an internal control system, some of which could be outside the control of management.